 Most of these sites use a point system based on your participation.
 The more you participate, the more points you earn.
 Once you have enough, you can redeem them for PayPal cash, merchandise, and Amazon gift codes.

-Are you into creating arts and crafts?
-If you answered yes, or even if you aren’t sure, you could sell your work on Etsy.
-If you’re under eighteen, you’ll need parental consent to start an account.
+Are you into creating arts and crafts like keychains, decorative phone cases, or wreaths?
+Interested in flipping furniture or clothes?
+Maybe you want to design your own line of t-shirts?
+If you answered yes, or even if you aren’t sure, you could sell things online on your Etsy shop.
+Running your own online business is easier than you think.
+Just keep in mind if you’re under eighteen, you’ll need parental consent to start an account.
 Your parent(s) will also be in charge of managing the shop.

-Whether you paint portraits or make dream catchers, there’s a niche for you on Etsy.
+Whether you paint portraits, make dream catchers, or flip things you find at your thrift stores, there’s a niche for you on Etsy.
 You could even sell vintage clothing or antique furniture on the site.
 The possibilities of selling are endless, and the transaction and listing fees are minimal.

-You can also use Amazon FBA if you are selling bulk crafts or vintage items.
+You can also use Facebook Marketplace or Amazon FBA if you are selling bulk crafts or vintage items.
 Through Amazon, the shipping is free.

 4. Music Reviews